 When it comes to long-term forecasting, there are a multitude of questions that need to be answered.
 Previously, we have touched on the impacts of nuclear power plant retirements on natural gas power demand (something to be kept in mind when interpreting recent guidance from the Trump Administration) and we recently laid out the inventory and reserve depletion ramifications to long-term natural gas pricing.
 Today I want to address the question: with overall demand expected to grow, mainly due to increasing exports, from where will all the gas be sourced?

-If you want more details than what I can cover in 500 words today, join us for our complementary webinar next Thursday where we will discuss our views surrounding long-term supply, demand, and pricing dynamics in the natural gas market.
+If you want more details than what I can cover in 500 words today, join us for our complimentary webinar next Thursday where we will discuss our views surrounding long-term supply, demand, and pricing dynamics in the natural gas market.

 The first distinction we can make is between gas sourced from gas-dedicated plays and associated gas plays.
 Associated gas is driven by liquids and prices, while gas from gas-dedicated plays is driven by gas prices.
 Since liquids economics are typically more attractive than gas economics, gas from gas-dedicated plays, and natural gas pricing in general, are at the mercy of movements in liquids pricing.
 Put another way, the more associated gas in the market, the less gas needed from gas-dedicated plays.
 The less gas needed from gas-dedicated plays, the lower gas prices must be to balance the market.
 We can take that same logic and flip it, leading to the conclusion that less associated gas results in higher gas prices.
 I am employing the “all else being equal” condition here, but the relationship generally holds and is a major driver of pricing today and well into the future.